NaimShk07/MERN_Stack_Interview_Prep/08_MySql/notes/newnotes/sql_notes_L1.md

 - Prefer subqueries in WHERE, FROM, or SELECT clauses

 #### 2. How does `EXISTS` differ from `IN`?

+`EXISTS`

+- Checks whether at least one row exists that satisfies the condition.
+- Returns TRUE if any row is found; stops searching immediately after the first match.
+- Works on rows and is often used with correlated subqueries.
+- Safe with NULL values — doesn’t get confused by them.
+- More efficient for large data sets, since it can short-circuit early.

+`IN`

+- Checks whether a value is present in a list or subquery result.
+- Compares scalar values, not rows.
+- The subquery must return all results before evaluation.
+- Can behave unpredictably when NULL values exist in the subquery result.
+- More suitable for small, fixed lists (e.g., id IN (1,2,3)).

 #### 3. Write a SQL query to: